Everything you need to know about travelling to Greenbelt.

 The Campsite will close at 12noon on Tuesday 27th August.

 If you’re bringing a caravan, motorhome, camper van or trailer tent to the festival, you’ll need a campervan field permit.
 You can purchase these via our box office and the permit will be emailed to you as an e-ticket to print out.

 Please display this permit in the windscreen of your car (or camper van / motorhome) on arrival so that the stewards can direct you to a pitch in the designated caravan area of the campsite.

 - Only purpose-built and professionally-adapted sleeping accommodation will be permitted into the caravan field.
 Sleeping in cars or vans is not permitted for safety reasons.

 - Your caravan / camper van must be no longer than nine metres.
-One small (2-3 person) ‘pup tent’ for children is permitted alongside.
-Awnings are also permitted.
+If you have purchased a Campervan Plus ticket, awnings or one small (2-3 person) ‘pup tent’ for children will be permitted alongside.

 - Power should be drawn from a separate battery and not your car battery, as your vehicle will not be permitted to stay next to your caravan or trailer tent.